-- o Expires 9:00 a.m., New York City time, on , 2002 unless extended. - o Subject to certain customary conditions which may be waived by us. - o All outstanding 9 7/8% Senior Subordinated Notes due 2012 that are validly tendered and not withdrawn will be exchanged. - O Tenders of outstanding notes may be withdrawn any time prior to the expiration of this exchange offer. - o $\;$ The exchange of the outstanding notes will not be a taxable exchange for U.S. federal income tax purposes. - o We will not receive any cash proceeds from the exchange offer. - O The terms of the notes to be issued in exchange for the outstanding notes are substantially identical to the outstanding notes, except for certain transfer restrictions and registration rights relating to the outstanding notes. - Any outstanding notes not validly tendered will remain subject to existing transfer restrictions.
+- Expires 9:00 a.m., New York City time, on March 6, 2003 unless extended. - Subject to certain customary conditions which may be waived by us. - o All outstanding 9 7/8% Senior Subordinated Notes due 2012 that are validly tendered and not withdrawn will be exchanged. - o Tenders of original notes may be withdrawn any time prior to the expiration of this exchange offer. - o The exchange of the original notes will not be a taxable exchange for U.S. federal income tax purposes. - o We will not receive any cash proceeds from the exchange offer. - O The terms of the notes to be issued in exchange for the original notes are substantially identical to the outstanding notes, except for certain transfer restrictions and registration rights relating to the original notes. - Any original notes not validly tendered will remain subject to existing transfer restrictions.